Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

       The number of messages to keep cached in the bot.

+   .. attribute:: ephemeral_error_messages
+      :type: bool

+      Whether or not error messages triggered by slash commands should be ephemeral or not.

    .. class:: event_webhook

       A simple webhook that recieves event pings.